4WD MODIFICATIONS - COMMUNICATIONS & NAVIGATION

-Because it’s a satellite system, we figured it would be handy as a mobile internet service, but we were a tad ahead of the game.
-Starlink has around 2000 satellites in place at present and plans to have at least 10,000 in low orbit by 2023.
+Because it’s a satellite system, we figured it would be handy as a mobile internet service and now that has come to pass.
+Starlink has around 2000 satellites in place at present and planned to have at least 10,000 in low orbit by end-2023.

 From July 2022, reliable, remote-area coverage was available, but could only be accessed from a stationary – camped – position.